 While it’s not a core feature of Borderline Personality Disorder (BPD), it’s incredibly common for people with BPD to suffer from fatigue.
-It’s one of the most common complaints I hear from friends I have with BPD.
+It’s one of the most common complaints I hear from my friends who have with BPD.
 As someone who has recovered from BPD myself, I can certainly relate to this.
 Fatigue has been something that has dogged me for most of my adult life and cost me several opportunities.

 Why is it that people with BPD feel so tired all the time?